-- (i) A joint stock company may be established by one or more legal entities or two or more individuals or a combination of legal entity(ies) and individual(s).
-A joint stock company may be established: (i) by a private agreement on share subscription without a public offer to subscribe shares or (ii) by a public offer to subscribe shares.
+- A joint stock company may be established by one or more legal entities or two or more individuals or a combination of legal entity(ies) and individual(s).11 A joint stock company may be established: (i) by a private agreement on share subscription without a public offer to subscribe shares or (ii) by a public offer to subscribe shares.
 Regardless of the method of establishment, the registered capital of a joint stock company must be at least EUR 25,000.
-The shares must be completely subscribed and a minimum of 30% of the nominal value of the shares must be paid prior to the constituent general meeting of shareholders. - (ii) A joint stock company is not a flow-through entity for Slovak tax purposes. - (iii) Financial assistance of the company with respect to the acquisition of its shares is, in general, prohibited (Section 161e). - (iv) The shareholders are not held liable for the company's obligations; the company is liable for breach of its obligations up to the value of all its assets. - (v) A joint stock company may exist as a private or public company.
+The shares must be completely subscribed and a minimum of 30% of the nominal value of the shares must be paid prior to the constituent general meeting of shareholders. - (ii) A joint stock company is not a flow-through entity for Slovak tax purposes. - (iii) With effect as of 1 March 2024, subject to the fulfillment of certain conditions, the company may provide, directly or indirectly, financial assistance to third parties with respect to the acquisition of its shares (Section 161e). - (iv) The shareholders are not held liable for the company's obligations; the company is liable for breach of its obligations up to the value of all its assets. - (v) A joint stock company may exist as a private or public company.
 It is considered to be public if part or all of its shares are admitted to trading on a regulated market located or operated in one of the contracting states of the European Economic Area.
-The main difference between these two forms of companies is the restrictions on transfer, merger, squeeze rights and the reporting requirements imposed on the public companies. - (vi) Capital stock is divided into shares, which can be issued as certificated shares (only registered form) or as book-entry shares (in a bearer or registered form) recorded in the Central Securities Depositary (all bearer shares in a Slovak joint stock company must be recorded in the Central Securities Depositary; therefore, no "true" bearer shares can be issued by a Slovak joint stock company). - (vii) The registered shares of the company may also be owned by two or more persons.
-The company can, in certain instances and under conditions laid down in the Commercial Code, acquire its own shares. - (viii) The shares can be divided or transferred, or the rights attached to such shares can be separately transferred or assigned.
-The company's bylaws may, in some manner, restrict the transfer of shares.
-Such restriction must be recorded and, therefore, seen on the extract from the Commercial Register. - (ix) The company can issue voting or non-voting preferred shares with the various series/manner of favoritism/priority to the dividends.
-The nominal value of preferred shares must not exceed 50% of the joint stock company's registered capital.
-The right to receive an advance on dividends is prohibited as well as the creation of any preemptive rights to receive the company's profit upon its liquidation.
-The issuance of shares with the right to interest, notwithstanding the economic result, is also prohibited. - (x) The company can neither issue different classes of ordinary shares, nor it can have non-voting ordinary shares.
-The joint stock company may issue convertible bonds or preemptive

-&lt;sup>10 One individual (physical person) cannot establish a joint stock company.
+11 One individual (physical person) cannot establish a joint stock company.
 After the company's incorporation, all shares could, however, be acquired by one individual.
 There is no maximum limit as to the number of shareholders.